 Search engines like things their way.
 They crawl, look, and select landing pages that play by the rules.

-Your headline is the first thing a search engine will crawl through, so if you get it wrong… you’ll never be shown in the results.
+Your headline is the first thing a search engine will crawl through, so if you get it wrong, you’ll never be shown in the results.
 A perfect headline should be clear and concise, and also attract users enough so that they click on it.

 - Your body text